Note One

 Streak Two

 “One of the more delicate feats of great journalism is knowing how to be intensely present yet invisible.
-Stephania Taladrid has an extraordinary talent for releasing the storyteller in those she interviews; writing from the still eye of spiraling controversy or upheaval, she finds and protects the unforgettably human.”
+Stephania Taladrid has an extraordinary talent for releasing the storyteller in those she interviews; writing from the still eye of spiraling controversy or upheaval, she finds and protects the unforgettably human.
+Whether at an abortion clinic on the day Roe v.
+Wade is overturned or standing witness to the pain of Uvalde’s stricken parents, Taladrid draws out what otherwise would remain hidden.”

 - Whiting Awards Citation